Care, Guidance and Support

 Individual Learning Needs

-The school has a small but highly effective Individual Learning Needs (ILN) department, which includes our Special Educational Needs section and which is overseen by the school’s SENCo, (Special Educational Needs Co-ordinator) Mrs C Wood.
+The school has a small but highly effective Individual Learning Needs (ILN) department, which includes our Special Educational Needs section and which is overseen by the school’s SENDCo, (Special Educational Disability Needs Co-ordinator) Mrs R Issott.
 Students are often supported in and out of lessons by a number of teaching assistants.

 As a school we buy in the services of an accredited Careers Advisor.
 This ensures that our students have access to impartial and independent careers advice and guidance from a professional and up to date source.
 The Careers Advisor also undertakes tracking and monitoring of students who have left Bournemouth School, either post 16 or post 18, and can help to ensure that they are being properly supported through their next phase in their career.
 Appointments to see a Careers Advisor can be booked through the Student Hub.